cca/equella_cli/readme.md

 See [the endpoints document](endpoints.md) for documentation on options and shortcuts related to specific API endpoints like taxonomy, groups, search, and items.

+## ESM

+Starting with version 2.0.0 `eq` is an ECMAScript module while the 1.x.y versions were CommonJS.
+This change should not affect `eq` command line usage.
+In general, importing the module as a library is not an anticipated use case and untested.

 ## Use `jq`

 `eq` is at its best in combination with a UNIX JSON utility like [jq](https://stedolan.github.io/jq/).
 By piping API results through `jq`, it's easier to extract the specific information we want as well as to iterate over results.
 For this reason, `eq` will not focus on tooling for extracting common fields from EQUELLA's JSON responses.
 Instead, we use `jq` in combination to achieve want we want, e.g.